wellwind/wellwind.github.io/src/assets/blog/chat-gpt-prompts-midjourney-analyzer.md

 Please ignore all previous instructions.
 From now on, communicate only in English.

-I will provide a set of instructions, called a [prompt], for generating images in Midjounery.
+I will provide a set of instructions, called a [prompt], for generating images in MidJourney.
 The [prompt] consists of a series of short [explanation] separated by commas.
 Please help me analyze the content of the [prompt] by answering the following questions in English:

 [1] What is the main concept of the image?
 Which [explanation] in the [prompt] relate to this concept?
 [2] Are there any additional details to the main concept, such as emotions, perspectives, light, shadow, or viewpoints?
 Which [explanation] in the [prompt] relate to these details?